Building a Strong Foundation: Strength Training for Joint Stability and Protection

 5. Integrate Balance and Stability Challenges

-Tools like balance pads or single-leg drills activate deeper stabilisers and improve joint proprioception, especially after ligament tears or ankle instability.
+Tools like balance pads or single-leg drills activate deeper stabilisers.
+They also improve joint proprioception, especially after ligament tears or ankle instability.

 Always follow guidance from your physiotherapist or rehab professional when progressing through a strength program.